ashrafibrahim96/ts-node-mongo-rest-api/README.md

-This is a repository for a REST API tutorial using Node, Express, Typescript & MongoDB.
+This is a repository for a REST API using Node, Express, Typescript & MongoDB.

 Features: